TIBCOSoftware/snappydata/docs/jobs.md

 ### SnappyStreamingContext
-SnappyData extends Spark streaming so stream definitions can be declaratively written using SQL and these streams can be analyzed using static and dynamic SQL.
+TIBCO ComputeDB extends Spark streaming so stream definitions can be declaratively written using SQL and these streams can be analyzed using static and dynamic SQL.

 Below example shows how to use the SnappyStreamingContext to apply a schema to existing DStream and then query the SchemaDStream with simple SQL.
 It also shows the SnappyStreamingContext ability to deal with sql queries.